 How to Get Past ATS Filters in 2026: 10 Expert Strategies

 ATS filters have gotten smarter, but so have the strategies to beat them.
 In 2026, applicant tracking systems use AI-enhanced parsing, semantic matching, and multi-factor scoring.
-Here are 10 strategies that work right now.
+Here are 10 strategies that work right now to get your resume in front of a human.

 1. Reverse-Engineer the Job Description

 Every job posting is essentially the ATS scoring rubric.
 Read it line by line and identify the hard skills (software, tools, certifications), soft skills (leadership, communication), and industry terms.
 These are the exact keywords the ATS is scanning for.
-Your resume needs to contain as many of them as honestly possible.
+Your resume needs to contain as many as you honestly can.

 2. Use Exact Keyword Matches